geragcp/netmaker-k3s/README.md

 ### 05-ingress.yaml (Using k3s traefik)
 You need three domains with let'sencrypt.
 The dashboard, api for the dashboard and grpc.
 Note here the special rgpc config.
 It's not http.
 Replace NETMAKER_BASE_DOMAIN with your domain name.
-Replace FFcert-provider> with your provider.
+Replace cert-provider with your provider.

 ### 06-deployment.yaml
 You need to replace NETMAKER_BASE_DOMAIN with your domain in all the spots.
 Don't forget the one under the ui container.